jobinkv/PhD_Todos/README.md

 - [ ] Run the [work](https://github.com/HyeonwooNoh/DeconvNet) at atom need to check.
       - [x] Status (Because of the caffe instalation issue the process is in hold)

+## Need to fix items
+- [ ] Running multiple versions of opencv in PC

 ## Document image segmentation

 ### Problem statement